Ruth Padel: Music

 an instrument whose "inner voice" illustrates her Newcastle Poetry Lectures Silent Letters of the Alphabet.
-For BBC Radio 4 she has written and presented features on writers, scientists and composers including Hans Christian Andersen, Edward Elgar, Charles Darwin and W.S.
-Gilbert.
-On Desert Island Discs, her choices included Beethoven String Quartet Opus 132, Verdi's Requiem, "Down by the Salley Gardens" sung by Kathleen Ferrier, "I’m Ready for You" sung by Muddy Waters, a Cretan folksong and "The Boys from Piraeus", from the film Never on Sunday.
+For BBC Radio 4, she has written and presented features on writers, scientists and composers, including Hans Christian Andersen, Edward Elgar, Charles Darwin and W. S. Gilbert.

+On Desert Island Discs, her choices included Beethoven's String Quartet Opus 132, Verdi's Requiem, "Down by the Salley Gardens" sung by Kathleen Ferrier, "I'm Ready for You" sung by Muddy Waters, a Cretan folksong and "The Boys from Piraeus", from the film Never on Sunday.
 Her luxury was a herd of deer.